l8stwisd8m/number_theory_exx/sequences/README.md

 The top level of tree (first node, vertice) will be $\frac{1}{2}$ for Farey series and $\frac{1}{1}$ for Stern-Brocot.

 The **Calkin-Wilf tree** is a binary tree similar to the Stern-Brocot.
 The main difference is its generative rule: on the top layer, first node $\frac{n}{d}$ is equal to $\frac{1}{1}$ and it's descendants are $\frac{n}{n+d}$ and $\frac{n+d}{d}$.

+This section contains *stern_brocot*, *calkin-wilf* and *farey* functions intended to obtain corresponding series using tree nodes traversal.
+To build the executables: `make`.
+You can run each function manually or use autorun script for preview:

+    chmod +x autorun.sh
+    ./autorun.sh

+Also, there are some visualizations in the **assetes** folder.
+Currently, no makefile targets or shell scripts to create one though.